userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Color_Spaces/README.md

 <img src="/images/ycrcbSpace.png" height="400">

 As we can see in the image above that most of the information can be captured from Y (luminance) component.
-If we look at it closer the image of Y component is the same with grayscale.
+If we look at it closer, the image of Y component is the same with grayscale.
 That's because the formula used in converting RGB to grayscale is the same with formula used to calculate Y component in YCrCb color space.